-- f.
-Engineers shall not use confidential information coming to them in the course of their assignments as a means of making personal profit if such action is adverse to the interests of their clients, employers or the public. - g.
-Engineers shall not accept professional employment outside of their regular work or interest without the knowledge of their employers.
+- d) Engineers in public service as members, advisors, or employees of a governmental body or department shall not participate in considerations or actions with respect to services solicited or provided by them or their organization in private or public engineering practice. - e) Engineers shall advise their employers or clients when, as a result of their studies, they believe a project will not be successful. - f) Engineers shall not use confidential information coming to them in the course of their assignments as a means of making personal profit if such action is adverse to the interests of their clients, employers or the public. - g) Engineers shall not accept professional employment outside of their regular work or interest without the knowledge of their employers.